 Learn how to make a simple glasses case from some small pieces of fabric.

-I often find my sunglasses come with a hard case that is bulky, loud too close, and heavy to carry around all day in my handbag.
+I often find my sunglasses come with a hard case that is bulky, hard to close, and heavy to carry around all day in my handbag.
 This really discourages me to put my glasses in a case and I find them getting scratched quickly.

 That’s, why I decided to make my own fabric cases that keep my glasses, protect them in my handbag, car, or dresser.
 These are super light and really affordable to make.